Wood burning oven: building plans,

 Building the 'Swishy wood pizza oven', page 3

 You can build your oven the same size as this one or, by adding in or taking off a brick or two from a side, you can freely change its proportions to what better suits you.
 It's as simple as 'Lego', it's all done with the brick count.
 The same with the outside oven decoration, express your creativity there too.
 BUT, the oven described in this tutorial makes a perfect home wood burning oven which anyone would swim a river full of crocodiles for.

-Not much measuring is needed except for marking lines on the ground or concrete slab in order to start raising the inner and outer brick or block walls.
-All is done mainly with the initial brick count.
+Not much measuring is needed except for marking lines on the ground concrete slab in order to start raising the inner and outer brick or block walls.
+All is done mainly with that initial brick count.
 Measurements are in both, Inches and Metric.

 Total ground surface area: 65" x 79.5" OR 1655mm x 2020mm

 Internal dome size: 82cm wide x 92cm deep OR 32" wide x 36" deep

 (add up to 4" or 10cm extra to the depth internally for the entry throat.)

 This design is a wood burning oven that will be built to last for generations, with a firebrick dome which won't peel or crack down the road, and without any errors in its design.
 All it takes to build a better quality oven at home is a little extra effort as compared to a quickly built wood oven.
 Even if it's your first, if you are into it and build slowly like me, you'll find wood oven building to be a good fun.

 Have you looked for a spot to put the oven?
 Make it a main feature of the area so people see it!

 Would it help me to build a simpler oven ?